acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/events_agenda.md

 (args: MbscPageLoadingEvent, inst: EventcalendarBase) => void

-Triggered before the markup of a calendar page (month or week) is starting to render.
+Triggered before the markup of a calendar page is starting to render.

 Parameters:
- - args -
+ - args - The event argument with the following properties:
+   - `firstDay`: *Date* - The first day of the displayed page.
+   - `lastDay`: *Date* - The last day of the displayed page.
+   - `month`: *Date* - The first day of the visible month in case of month view.

- - inst -
+ - inst - The component instance.

 ### @selected-date-change {#event-onSelectedDateChange}